illinois-cs241/coursebook/README.md

 - `rebuilder.sh` Efficiently autobuilds the files for maximum productivity
 - `requirements.txt` python requirements if you are building the `wiki` version of the coursebook
 - `_scripts` This folder contains various scripts to do different things like generate the wiki, spellcheck etc.

-# Eject Button

-Let's say some time in the near future someone decides that it isn't worth to keep up all this infrastructure and man hours.
-That is entirely fine!
-There is a built-in eject button that is a one step fix: delete the travis file.
-Builds will not trigger automatically but you can clone the wiki part of the github repository and turn it back into a good old fashioned coursebook.
-No maintenance required

 # Versioning